calaldees/teacherEducation/teacherEducation/_sessions.md

 ### (No Session) WB 15th January
 * Mentor WB 22nd Jan
-    * How does your department promote literacy in this subject?
+    * How does your department promote literacy in computing?
     * How does a literacy focus support EAL students
     * Share your school EAL data.
     * Discuss strategies used by the department to support any EAL student.
 Do they match the strategies suggested by this weeks reading?